lerouzic/simuQuantGen/README.md

 ## Simulation output

 After having run for the requested number of generations, the simulation stops.
-The variable returned by the simulation routine depends on the option "summary".
-* summary=TRUE returns a data.frame with, for each generation, the average and the variance of a series of indicators:
+The variable returned by the simulation routine is a data.frame with, for each generation, the average and the variance of a series of indicators:
 	* phen.mean : the phenotypic mean
 	* phen.var  : the phenotypic variance
 	* gen.mean  : the genetic mean